Learning while Deploying: Fleet-Scale Reinforcement Learning for Generalist Robot Policies

 LWD drives self-improvement during real-world robot deployment through a closed-loop data flywheel.
 It begins with a pretrained VLA policy.
 The policy has broad competence from large-scale robot data, but it is not assumed to be deployment-ready.
 LWD first performs offline RL initialization using previously collected robot data, including expert demonstrations, historical rollouts, and exploratory data around failure modes.
 This gives the policy and critic a stable starting point before online deployment.

 Then the online stage begins.
 The current policy is deployed across a fleet of robots.
 Each robot executes real-world tasks and uploads trajectories into a shared online replay buffer.
 Some trajectories succeed.
 Some fail.
 Some include human interventions.
-The centralized learner trains on a mixture of the static offline buffer and the growing online buffer, then periodically pushes improved checkpoints back to the fleet.
+The centralized learner trains on a mixture of the static offline buffer and the growing online buffer, then periodically pushes the updated policy back to the fleet.

 This creates a closed-loop RL data flywheel: